 Author: Vanessa Ngan, Staff Writer, 2002.

-The advantage of fat grafting is that the fat comes from your own body, so you cannot develop an allergic reaction unlike other external implant substances that are introduced into the body.
+The advantage of fat grafting is that the fat is autologous (it comes from your own body), so allergic reactions do not occur, unlike when other external implant substances that are introduced into the body.
 Your body naturally accepts the injected fat.

 Fat grafting can been used for correcting or improving:

 Fat grafting lasts longer in larger areas of non-movement, so while it is successful for the correction of grooves under the eyes and sunken cheeks, it may not be as successful for creating fuller lips.
-Fat grafting can also correct aging of the hands where the natural tissue is lost between the bones.
+Fat grafting can also correct ageing hands where the natural tissue is lost between the bones.

 Fat grafting is not recommended for breast augmentation as the grafted fat can later make it difficult to detect breast cancer.